 Body-worn cameras not only protect the wearer but also protect others involved in the incident.
 Body-worn cameras increase accountability and transparency, acting as a singular witness of the event.
 First-person camera footage can provide key evidence of police wrongdoing or unjust behaviour from the wearer of the camera, not just the other way around.

-Wearable spy cameras can be purchased for as little as £150, coming in various shapes and sizes.
+Wearable spy cameras like the ballpoint writing pen recording camera can be purchased for as little as £159 and have stunning 2K QHD video resolution produced in a beautiful satin black colour, but models can come in similar shapes and sizes.
 If you would prefer not to wear a camera attached to your clothing, you can carry it hidden within a set of keyrings or on your wrist in a digital watch.
 The variety of body-worn cameras available makes recording on the go extremely easy.
 This removes any hassle or stress from personal surveillance, letting the gadget do all the work for you.